microsoft/calculator/CONTRIBUTING.md

 components, prefer the patterns described in the [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and the [modern C++/WinRT language projections](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/).

+The projects in this codebase typically make use of precompiled headers (pch.h).
+When it is necessary to include a system header, please include it in the pch.h for the relevant project.
+For the CalcManager project specifically, the project should be able to be compiled with or without a precompiled header in-order to support other toolsets besides MSVC.
+For this project, make sure that the relevant source file includes all headers it needs, but then also add the system headers to the pch so that MSVC users see the performance benefit.

 ### Testing
 Your change should include tests to verify new functionality wherever possible.
 Code should be structured so that it can be unit tested independently of the UI.
 [Manual test cases](docs/ManualTests.md)